mikepfrank/dynamic/src/network/README.md

 This module defines a class for links between nodes and component ports in a Dynamic network.
 Links do not themselves have any internal state (currently).
+Depends on the `dynamicNode` module.

 ### 2.3.
 Dynamic port module (`dynamicPort.py`).

 This module defines a class for ports of Dynamic components which may be linked to nodes.
 Ports do not themselves have any internal state (currently).
+Depends on the `dynamicLink` module.

 ### 2.4.
 Dynamic component module (`dynamicComponent.py`).

 This module defines a class for components of a Dynamic network.
 A component relates one or more nodes to each other via Hamiltonian interaction terms.
 Generally components might also have internal state variables, but they don't yet.
 (We can always extend the classes later for this purpose.)
+Depends on the `dynamicPort` module.

 ### 2.5.
 Dynamic one-terminal component module (`dynamicOneTerminalComponent.py`).

 Currently just used by the ..examples.rangeBinder module, this component class involves one-terminal components whose incident node is not necessarily to be thought of as an "output."
+Depends on the `dynamicComponent` module.

 ### 2.6.
 Dynamic one-terminal gate module (`dynamicOneTerminalGate.py`).